upspin/upspin/doc/signup.md

 ## Browsing Upspin Files on Linux and macOS

-Upspin includes a tool called `upspinfs` that creates a virtual filesystem where you can browse Upspin trees as if they were on disk.
+Upspin includes a tool called `upspinfs` that creates a virtual filesystem where you can access the Upspin name space as a regular mounted file system.

 Here is an example of its use.